jianmo-he/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My pipeline failed on the harder_challenge_video.mp4.
-Since there's no much time left for me and I have one more project to finish )-: I'll go back here after finishing the other project.
+Since there's no much time left for me and I have one more project to finish :-( I'll go back here after finishing the other project.

+Based on the result from the harder_challenge_video, it seems like my pipeline fails on contiously sharp turns.

+One thing I can think of is that I could use higher order polynmial to get lane lines.
+This method may solve the issue of the sharp turns.

+Also, I could do some smoothing of the output because as I checked the video output, it seems like there's some update delay of the output.
+Maybe I can apply what I implemented in the first project of the smoothing with history.
+That might help the output be smoother.